ON THIS PAGE

 Meaning

-Verifying Class2 Configuration
+Verify the Class2 Configuration

 Purpose

-Verify that the Class2 configuration is working.
+Verify that the Class2 configuration is working as expected.

 Action

-From the configuration mode, access the interfaces configuration.
+In configuration mode, access the interfaces

 [edit interfaces] User2@R1# set ?
 Possible completions: <interface-name> Interface name + apply-groups Groups from which to inherit configuration data + apply-groups-except Don't inherit configuration data from these groups ge-0/0/3 Interface name > interface-range Interface ranges configuration > interface-set Logical interface set configuration > traceoptions Interface trace options

-From the configuration mode, access the system and protocols configuration hierarchies.
+In configuration mode, access the system

 User2@R1# edit system ^ Syntax error, expecting <statement> or <identifier>.
 User2@R1# edit protocols ^ Syntax error, expecting <statement> or <identifier>.